-Our goal is to collect the memories here of all who knew him, and to raise money — the outlandish amount of $100,000, for his 28 years as director of the Vatican Observatory — to continue the work he began with the Vatican Observatory Summer Schools, the Vatican Advanced Technology Telescope, and so much more.
+Our goal is to collect the memories here of all who knew him, and to raise the amount of $100,000 for his 28 years as director of the Vatican Observatory — to continue the work he began with the Vatican Observatory Summer Schools, the Vatican Advanced Technology Telescope, and so much more.

-If we reach the $100,000 level we will prepare a book of George’s writings and include your comments in the book.
-If we reach our full goal, then we will produced a printed book, and everyone who contributed at least $25 will get a free copy of the book.
+If we reach the $75,000 level we will prepare an e-book of George’s writings and include your comments in the book.
+If we reach our full goal, then we will produced a printed book, and everyone who contributed at least $25 will get a free copy.

 It’s impossible to describe George.
 We could list all his scientific work, his writings on faith and science, his honors and degrees, but he was so much more than that.
 He was a director to his fellow Jesuits at the Vatican Observatory; a pastor to other scientists; and a role model and friend to an entire generation of young astronomers.
 From him we learned astronomy, and the joy of learning, and the love of sharing what we’ve learned with each other.